Property tax FAQs

 - current year taxes.

 If you recently purchased the property, you are responsible for the property taxes; therefore, you must pay the full amount on the bill and apply for the grant (if eligible) by the due date.
-Attorneys for buyers and sellers of property normally adjust the purchase/sale price to account for the property taxes that are the responsibility of either the buyer or seller.
+Legal representatives for buyers and sellers of property normally adjust the purchase/sale price to account for the property taxes that are the responsibility of either the buyer or seller.

 If you are the new owner and are going to claim the home owner grant, you will need to provide a copy of your Form A Freehold Title Transfer showing your name on title.
-This Form A is found in the paperwork from the sale of the property, or from your lawyer/notary.
+This Form A is found in the paperwork from the sale of the property, or from your legal representative.

 Ask your lawyer if you are responsible for applying for the home owner grant.
 If you are the new owner, you will need to attach a copy of the registered Form A Freehold Title Transfer form to the grant application.
 Please ensure that your grant application is at City Hall before the initial penalty date to avoid penalties.